PhilRW/blog/content/post/2004/2004-03-04-quite-an-interesting-day.markdown

 wordpress_id: 432
 ---

 I encountered the Presidential motorcade twice today.
 Once at about 1700 and the next at roughly 1830.
 Both on the same street, Adams.
 Once going to the Shrine—apparently for a fundraiser—and another leaving it.
 That Bush fellow shure creates one heck of a mess wherever he goes.
 There were several hundred protesters there tonight.
 What were they protesting?
 Who knows.
-Maybe the traffic jam he creates whenever he goes somewhere. :) Sheesh.
+Maybe the traffic jam he creates whenever he goes somewhere. :slightly_smiling_face: Sheesh.